top of page

 Our History

-Supporting elders of the Caribbean and African community since 1981
+Supporting Caribbean and African Elders Since 1981

+The Pepper Pot Centre was founded by Pansy Jeffrey and formally established in 1981 under the auspices of the Community Service of the Royal Borough of Kensington and Chelsea Citizens Advice Bureau.
 Originally from Guyana, Pansy began her career as a nurse and health visitor before moving into race relations work in Notting Hill in 1959.
-She later became a full‑time West Indian Social Worker with the Family Welfare Association Department of the Kensington and Chelsea Citizens Advice Bureau.
+She later became the first full-time West Indian Social Worker with the Family Welfare Association Department of the Kensington and Chelsea Citizens Advice Bureau.

-Pansy Jeffrey’s vision, determination, compassion, and leadership transformed a small lunchtime meeting into a nationally respected Charity and laid the foundation for a centre that continues to uplift and empower elders more than four decades later.
+In 1981, the Pepper Pot Centre was officially established, offering structured activities, meals, advice, and vital social support to elders who had long been overlooked.
+Pansy Jeffrey’s vision, compassion, and determination transformed a small gathering into a nationally respected charity—one that continues to uplift and empower older people more than four decades later.

 Award-Winning Community Impact